My Pick of the Best Yoga Retreats in Bali for 2022

-Bali is one of the best places in the world to enjoy a yoga retreat, as it has an ancient Hindu culture, spirituality and philosophy, fantastic scenery, gorgeous nature, great weather, fresh and healthy food and also there are many other yogis and like minded people to meet and the Balinese people are some of the most genuine, happy and friendly people in the world.
+There are so many aspects that combine to make Bali the best place in the whole word for a yoga retreat or yoga teacher training – the ancient Hindu culture, spirituality and philosophy, the gorgeous scenery, great weather, fresh and healthy food and all the other yogis and like minded people to meet.
+Also the Balinese people are some of the most genuine, happy and friendly people in the world.

 Pin Me 🙂